techidaily/site-iphone-location/source/_posts/quick-steps-to-change-weather-location-on-apple-iphone-xr-drfone-by-drfone-virtual-ios.md

 ![weather map](https://images.wondershare.com/drfone/article/2024/02/ipad-how-to-change-weather-location-3.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The Apple iPhone XR’s Weather app has a map feature that exclusively displays the weather conditions in a specific location.
 From there, you can view certain atmospheric information, including temperature, precipitation, air quality, and wind conditions.
 Just make sure that your location is set properly.
 If you want to replace it, just follow the guide on how to change the weather location on your Apple iPhone XR.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GBWcw6rXIdg?si=Tlue44bW-bPA4tH9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Air Quality